 The white grape variety comes from Portugal.
 Synonyms are Arinto Branco, Arinto Cachudo, Arinto de Trás-os-Montes, Arinto do Douro, Arinto do Interior and Arinto no Douro.
 The parentage (parenthood) is unknown.
-However, it must not be confused with the variety Arinto (Arinto de Bucelas) or the other numerous varieties with Arinto synonyms.
-The former main name Arinto do Douro or Arinto no Douro has been changed to Dorinto (combination of Douro and Arinto) to avoid confusion.
-It produces fresh fruity white wines with citrus aromas.
+However, it must not be confused with the variety Arinto (Arinto de Bucelas) or other numerous varieties with Arinto synonyms.
+The former main name Arinto do Douro or Arinto no Douro was changed to Dorinto (combination of Douro and Arinto) to avoid confusion.
+The early maturing vine is susceptible to both types of mildew.
+It produces fruity white wines with citrus aromas.
 The variety is cultivated in the Douro area.
-In 2010, 115 hectares of vineyards were designated (Kym Anderson).
+In 2016, 70 hectares of vineyards were designated (Kym Anderson).